 This cleansing requires a restricted diet the day before your exam, and the taking of medication which will cause the colon to empty.
 This preparation is required regardless of whether you undergo a CT colonography or an optical colonoscopy.

-If you have diabetes or have had a previous allergic reaction to an iodinated contrast please contact us before you begin the prep-kit: (310) 423-8000.
+If you have had a previous allergic reaction to an iodinated contrast please contact us before you begin the prep-kit: (310) 423-8000, ext 3.

 Most insurance plans, including Medicare, do not cover CT colonography for screening purposes.